James-Ashley/News_Full_Text_Articles/README.md

 This project scrapes newspaper articles on the topic of immigration and stores the articles and metadata about the articles in a MongoDB database.

 ## Background
 As part of a previous project, we used the NewsAPI data to retrieve news articles on the topic of immigration from the past three months (9/2020 - 11/2020).
 This API call was run multiple times to retrieve as many articles as possible.
 We performed a sentiment analysis of the news headlines using NLTK’s Vader.
-The code for retrieving this data can be viewed here (ADD LINK HERE).
+The code for retrieving this data can be viewed [here](https://github.com/James-Ashley/sentiment_analysis).

 ## Data REtrieval and Cleaning